octokit/auth-app.js/README.md

 openssl pkcs8 -topk8 -inform PEM -outform PEM -nocrypt -in private-key.pem -out private-key-pkcs8.key
 ```

+The OAuth APIs to create user-to-server tokens cannot be used because they do not have CORS enabled.

 If you know what you are doing, load `@octokit/auth-app` directly from [cdn.skypack.dev](https://cdn.skypack.dev)

 ```html